 Routines & Info (FAQ)

 The school gates open after 8.35am each morning.
 School starts at 8.40am.
 The girls have 10 minutes to make their way to their classrooms.
-If your child arrives after 8.50am, they should go to the main entrance and sign in at the office.
+At 8.50am, the school gates and doors are closed.

 School for infant classes ends at 1.20pm and the rest of the school finishes at 2.20pm.